spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-schema.md

 ## How to exclude directories from schema

 To exclude directories from schema generation, add them to `Directories to never cook`.
 This can be done within the Unreal Editor under **Project Settings > Project Packaging > Packaging > Directories to never cook**.

+Note that you will not be able to use assets without generated schema in a Spatial deployment, so make sure to exclude only those directories that do not store assets that you are using in your game.

 ## Schema and source control